On Hypothesis Transfer Learning of Functional Linear Models: Abstract

 \section{Abstract}

-This work studies the problem of transfer learning under the functional linear regression model framework, which aims to improve the estimation and prediction of the target model by leveraging the information from related source models.
-We measure the relatedness between target and source models using Reproducing Kernel Hilbert Spaces (RKHS) norm, allowing the type of information being transferred to be interpreted by the structural properties of the spaces.
-Two transfer learning algorithms are proposed: one transfers information from source tasks when we know which sources to use, while the other one aggregates multiple transfer learning results from the first algorithm to achieve robust transfer learning without prior information about the sources.
-Furthermore, we establish the optimal convergence rates for the prediction risk in the target model, making the statistical gain via transfer learning mathematically provable.
-The theoretical analysis of the prediction risk also provides insights regarding what factors are affecting the transfer learning effect, i.e. what makes source tasks useful to the target task.
-We demonstrate the effectiveness of the proposed transfer learning algorithms on extensive synthetic data as well as real financial data application.
+We study the \textit{transfer learning} (TL) for the \textit{functional linear regression} (FLR) under the Reproducing Kernel Hilbert Space (RKHS) framework, observing that the TL techniques in existing high-dimensional linear regression are not compatible with the truncation-based FLR methods, as functional data are intrinsically infinite-dimensional and generated by smooth underlying processes.
+We measure the similarity across tasks using RKHS distance, allowing the type of information being transferred to be tied to the properties of the imposed RKHS.
+Building on the hypothesis offset transfer learning paradigm, two algorithms are proposed: one conducts the transfer when positive sources are known, while the other leverages aggregation techniques to achieve robust transfer without prior information about the sources.
+We establish asymptotic lower bounds for this learning problem and show that the proposed algorithms enjoy a matching upper bound.
+These analyses provide statistical insights into factors that contribute to the dynamics of the transfer.
+We also extend the results to functional generalized linear models.
+The effectiveness of the proposed algorithms is demonstrated via extensive synthetic data as well as real-world data applications.